UMCollab/ODM/README.md

 * Shared links are not recreated during upload; this functionality *is* exposed via the API, but it's not clear that it would be useful behaviour.

+* Microsoft does not like it when you upload large amounts of data, and may arbitrarily ban your client for a period of time even though ODM does incremental backoff for failed requests and respects Retry-After headers.
+  We have seen this manifest as spurious `401 Unauthorized` and `503 Service Unavailable` responses.

 * Files uploaded to OneDrive will show up as last modified by `SharePoint App`;
   it is impossible to preserve the original modification information or have it display a less generic name.